TheJJ/ceph-cheatsheet/README.md

 # you leave the osd running during this command, it will do peering again.
 # if you have stuck PGs it often helps to repeer its primary OSD!
 ceph osd down $osdid

+# or repeer a single pg by id
+ceph pg repeer $pgid
 ```

 ```